infinet/rsync-time-machine/README.md

     ├── latest -> /my/backup/destination/time-capsule/2016-04-09_10:14:13_GMT
     └── time-machine.log

+There is also a small tool for comparing snapshots.
+Files from two snapshots that share same inodes are considered unchanged.
+Execute `make` to compile then
+run:

+    cmpdir old-snapshot-directory new-snapshot-directory

 ### License

 See the [LICENSE](LICENSE) file for license rights and limitations (GNU GPL v2).